Intern and fellow alumni

 Read Tanith’s report and related commentaries here

-We gratefully acknowledge past or present funding from Dodd-Walls Centre for Photonic and Quantum Technologies, MacDiarmid Institute for Advanced Materials and NanotechnologyRiddet Institute, Royal Society Te Apārangi, Te Pūnaha Matatini, and UniServices.
+We gratefully acknowledge past funding from Dodd-Walls Centre for Photonic and Quantum Technologies, MacDiarmid Institute for Advanced Materials and NanotechnologyRiddet Institute, Royal Society Te Apārangi, Te Pūnaha Matatini, and UniServices.

-We thank them for supporting internships that aim to bridge the gap between scientific research and policy.
+We thank them for supporting internships that aimed to bridge the gap between scientific research and policy.